-

 Did you know Jan van Eyck was the first person (known) to do a self-portrait?
 Or the Master Wenceslas created the first ‘weather in art’ painting?

-13 Art Inventions Children Should Know is 45 pages of griping, fun, quirky and oh so interesting facts on inventions that we take for granted but were so important to today’s artists.
-Although the book is geared towards kids, best for 8+, I could see this book being used for college art courses for beginners. -
+Tags: art, Art Inventions, Artists, Book review, Prestel13 Art Inventions Children Should Know is 45 pages of griping, fun, quirky and oh so interesting facts on inventions that we take for granted but were so important to today’s artists.
+Although the book is geared towards kids, best for 8+, I could see this book being used for college art courses for beginners.

 Was Jaan Vermeer a Photographer?
 Who is Banksy?